Bergen-Hohne Garrison: Hohne Station

 The garrison also had quarters and facilities for the families of British forces stationed here including three Service Children's Education schools – Gloucester Secondary School, Montgomery Primary School and Slim Primary School.
 The station amenities include two swimming pools, beauty and hair salons, medical and dental centres and several shops selling goods from sports equipment, art and crafts, telephones and furniture.
-The Roberts Roundhouse building located in the garrison was used as a ballroom, then as a hospital and finally as a social gathering area.
-It was located next to the NAAFI shop.
+The Roundhouse building located in the garrison was used as a ballroom, then as a hospital and finally as a social gathering area.
+It contained a NAAFI shop.